awslabs/aws-service-catalog-puppet/docs/source/puppet/designing_your_manifest.md

 You can set the value to an explicit value or you can set the value to the result of a function call - using funcation calls to set parameter values is known as using a macro.

-Here is an example of a simple parameter:
+Here is an example of a simple global parameter:
 ```yaml
 schema: puppet-2019-04-01